benzino77/tasmocompiler/README.md

 ##### Super easy way (Thanks to @meingraham and @Jason2866)

 Click this [link to Gipod](https://gitpod.io/#https://github.com/benzino77/tasmocompiler).
 You have to have [Github](https://github.com) account and authorize Gitpod to access it.
 If you don't have it, it is just few clicks to create account on Github.
 After a while new browser tab should open with TasmoCompiler.
-If you have pop-up blocked in your browser you will have to accept the new tab open.
-If the new tab does not open or you cannot see the pop-up notification, click on the _Open Browser_ link:
+If you have pop-up blocked in your browser you will have to accept the new tab open (1 and 2).
+If the new tab does not open or you cannot see the pop-up notification, click on the _Ports view_ link (3) and then on _Open browser_ (4):

 ![Open Browser](./docs/images/gitpod_newtab.png)